determines which forms ld evaluates

 Throughout the rest of this discussion we exclude from our meaning

-of ``redefinition'' the case in which a function in :
+of ``redefinition'' the case in which a function in :program

 ACL2 freely permitted the signature-preserving redefinition of